easy-website-generator/easy-website-generator/README.md

 ### installation
 First you need to install nodejs, follow https://nodejs.org

-The create your new workspace folder and change cwd
+The create your new workspace folder and change your current directory

 ``mkdir my-workspace && cd my-workspace``